Lihini98/STREAMLIT-CHAT/README.md

 # STREAMLIT-CHAT
-# a simple chatbot developed in python using streamlit, langchain and openAI
+# A simple chatbot developed in Python using Streamlit, langchain and aopenai